-- Delivering the 21,000 jobs that the City Region Deal projects will bring and helping our most disadvantaged communities have the skills and ability to access these opportunities. - The City Region Deal Integrated Regional Employability and Skills (IRES) Programme will provide part of the support required to help people in the region adapt to these changes. - Sustainable, accessible and integrated transport as an enabler to opportunities and reduce inequalities. - Maximising community benefits from the City Region Deal and future collaboration projects can deliver economic opportunities linked to areas of disadvantage. - Distribution of key sectors and jobs and assets building on the region's core sectoral strengths which include: tourism, agri-tech, life sciences, data science, tech, finance, fintech, creative industries, food & drink, renewables/energy, health and social care, manufacturing, construction, warehouse and distribution. - Growing export value and the number of exporters.
+- Delivering the 21,000 jobs that the City Region Deal projects will bring and helping our most disadvantaged communities have the skills and ability to access these opportunities. - The City Region Deal Integrated Regional Employability and Skills (IRES) Programme will provide part of the support required to help people in the region adapt to these changes. - Sustainable, accessible and integrated transport as an enabler to universal access for opportunities and reduce inequalities. - Maximising community benefits from the City Region Deal and future collaboration projects can deliver economic opportunities linked to areas of disadvantage. - Distribution of key sectors and jobs and assets building on the region's core sectoral strengths which include: tourism, agri-tech, life sciences, data science, tech, finance, fintech, creative industries, food & drink, renewables/energy, health and social care, manufacturing, construction, warehouse and distribution. - Growing export value and the number of exporters.
 Consider economic opportunities at a regional scale e.g. future warehouse, distribution, industrial and retail uses, and how those organisations maximise their global reach. - Work in partnership with utility suppliers to ensure the combined ambition for net-zero, community wellbeing and inclusive growth can be delivered across the region. - Embed the principles of the Logan Review across all sectors to support and nature innovation and entrepreneurship. - Maximising the benefits of an inclusive economy to extend beyond existing urban centres to smaller towns and rural areas, to develop/enhance 'locally' functioning hubs.
-Effective and low carbon infrastructure connections between places, create conduits for business and enterprise, workers, skills, training, and goods and services - Collaboration with Scottish Government to deliver wide range of financial innovation opportunities that will enable the delivery of a 'Regional Housing Programme' focused on our seven transformational strategic sites: - Deliver upfront land remediation and shared infrastructure delivery across sites that require it - Blindwells and the former Cockenzie Power Station Site, Edinburgh's Waterfront, Dunfermline, Shawfair, Winchburgh, Calderwood and Tweedbank. - To also deliver the associated low and zero carbon, green and blue infrastructure on these sites that will enable adaptation and mitigation to climate change and reduce fuel poverty, increase energy efficiency and deliver wider multiple benefits.
+Reducing the need to travel unsustainably with sustainable and low carbon transport choices connecting places, create conduits for business and enterprise, workers, skills, training, and goods and services - Collaboration with Scottish Government to deliver wide range of financial innovation opportunities that will enable the delivery of a 'Regional Housing Programme' and our seven transformational strategic sites: